I’m a Celebrity 2021 launch date announced by ITV

 I’m a Celebrity 2021 will begin this Sunday (21 November), with a bumper episode airing from 9pm to 10.40pm.

-The latest set of celebrities participating in the series have been photographed arriving at the show’s Wales set, where it will be taking place for the second year running.
+The latest set of celebrities participating in the series have been announced.

-While those taking part are yet to be officially announced, it’s being reported that Good Morning Britain co-host Richard Madeley has signed up to the show alongside Saturdays pop star Frankie Bridge.
+They include Frankie Bridge, who is best known for her time in pop group The Saturdays, and regular Good Morning Britain co-host Richard Madeley, who is already taunting viewers about potential Bushtucker Trials.

-Other contestants are said to include Adam Woodyatt (Ian Beale in EastEnders), Simon Gregson (Steve McDonald in Coronation Street) and Danny Miller (Aaron Dingle in Emmerdale), while former footballing pro David Ginola will follow in the footsteps of Ian Wright, who took part last year.
+Soap star Danny Miller (Aaron Dingle in Emmerdale) and former Strictly Come Dancing judge Arlene Philips are also joining the series.

 Ant and Dec will return to present the series, which will run into December.